Caladenia falcata

-Caladenia falcata, commonly known as the fringed mantis orchid, is a species of orchid endemic to the south-west of Western Australia.
+Caladenia falcata, commonly known as fringed mantis orchid, is a species of orchid endemic to the south-west of Western Australia.
 It is a relatively common orchid within its natural range and has a single, hairy leaf and one or two green, yellow and red flowers with spreading petals and upswept lateral sepals.

 Description

 Caladenia falcata has a single erect, hairy leaf, 100-200 mm long and 5-15 mm wide.
 One or two flowers 60-100 mm long and 50-80 mm wide are borne on a stalk 200-400 mm high.
 The flowers are greenish yellow with prominent maroon markings.
 The dorsal sepal is erect, 45-80 mm long and 3-4 mm wide at the base.
 The lateral sepals and petals have brownish, glandular tips.
 The lateral sepals are 35-75 mm long, 3-5 mm at the base, closely parallel to each other and are curved strongly upwards.
 The petals are 35-55 mm long, 2-3 mm wide at the base, spread widely and curve downwards.
 The labellum is 15-24 mm long, 20-30 mm wide and yellowish-green with the tip curved under and maroon coloured.
 There are pointed comb-like teeth up to 8 mm long on the side of the labellum and four or more densely crowded rows of maroon calli up to 4 mm long along its centre line.
 Flowering occurs from late August to October.